opendilab/DI-engine-docs/Procgen_en.rst

 lazy initialization
 ------------

 In order to support parallel operations such as environment vectorization, environment instances generally implement lazy initialization, that is, the \ ``__init__`` \ method does not initialize the real original environment instance, but only sets relevant parameters and configuration values.
-In the first call \ `` The reset`` \ method initializes the concrete original environment instance.
+In the first call\ ``reset``\  method initializes the concrete original environment instance.

 random seed
 --------